 A story by Skyscanner reports that Hotels can loan you all sorts of bits and pieces, such as umbrellas, hair straighteners, tweezers, lint rollers, razors, bowties, yoga mats, cufflinks, adapters, phone chargers, hair ties, and even things like tampons, nail files and ear plugs.

 Most hotels are happy for you to take the toiletries in your room, which are usually included as part of your stay.
 This includes the body wash and hair products, along with any tea, coffee, or even stationary.
-In fact, many hotel groups create their own branded stationary in the hopes that you will take it with you.
+In fact, many hotel groups create their own branded stationery in the hopes that you will take it with you.
 Depending on the level of service your hotel provides, your toiletry supply will often be replenished daily, so you’re free to take as much as you need.
 While it’s unlikely that your hotel will say no if you ask for additional products, it’s safe to assume that it’s frowned upon to harass guest services for this type of thing.

 Help with errands